hacktifytechnologies/Network-DataDiode-ExposedVXLANBridge/Network-Exposed-VXLAN-Bridge-Tagging-Error-Challenge-v2.0.1/Red-vs-Blue Module/Red-Writeup.md

-# VXLAN VLAN Hopping Validation Guide
+# Red Writeup - DataDiode-ExposedVXLANBridge

 This guide validates external access to an exposed VXLAN overlay, DHCP lease acquisition on the user VLAN, VLAN 30 interface creation, and access to the protected management service.